AltspaceVR/mre-chess/README.md

 ## Supported platforms

-MRE applications run as Node.JS applications, and can manifest in the following clients:
 - [MRETestBed (Unity project)](https://github.com/microsoft/mixed-reality-extension-unity)
 - [AltspaceVR](https://altvr.com)
 - Any platform that implements the Mixed Reality Extension Runtime API (needs link)